 At the very least, a court can order that any money your spouse spent on their paramour must be reimbursed to your community estate even if a disproportionate award of community property does not come into play.

 Your divorce case will not be fun.
-You probably already knew this but I am here to confirm that suspicion for you.
-No matter what sort of circumstances you have apparent in your life it will not be easy to go through your divorce.
-This is true even for spouses that get along fairly well and do not have a ton of simmering anger or resentment towards the other under the surface of their case.
+You probably already knew this, but I am here to confirm that suspicion for you.
+No matter what circumstances you have apparent in your life, it will not be easy to go through your divorce.
+This is true even for spouses that get along reasonably well and do not have a ton of simmering anger or resentment towards the other under the surface of their case.

-If you are considering whether or not you should begin a relationship during your divorce I am here to argue against doing so.
-The challenges that you will encounter as a result of entering into a dating relationship with another person during your divorce will cause issues that are completely avoidable.
-While you may feel like you are emotionally ready to start dating you may not be.
-Secondly, no matter if you are or are not a judge is not going to look favorably upon your doing so- especially if you have children.
+If you consider whether or not you should begin a relationship during your divorce, I am here to argue against doing so.
+The challenges that you will encounter as a result of entering into a dating relationship with another person during your divorce will cause entirely avoidable issues.
+While you may feel emotionally ready to start dating, you may not be.
+Secondly, no matter if you are or are not, a judge will not look favorably upon your doing so- especially if you have children.

-I have learned through my years of representing people in divorces that it is more common than you would think for people to casually mention that he or she is dating someone even before their divorce has begun.
-While you may think that your circumstances allow for a relationship to continue into a divorce case I can promise you that they do not.
+Through my years of representing people in divorces, I have learned that it is more common than you would think for people to casually mention that they are dating someone even before their divorce has begun.
+While you may think that your circumstances allow a relationship to continue into a divorce case, I can promise you that they do not.

 What does your spouse know?

-On the other hand, our office has represented many spouses who are fully aware that their husband or wife has been carrying on an extramarital affair for some time before either person became serious about moving towards a divorce.
-If you and your spouse have been separated this love triangle may have functioned well enough, but the arrangement will cause problems for you in a divorce.
+On the other hand, our office had represented many spouses who are fully aware that their husband or wife has been carrying on an extramarital affair for some time before either person became severe about moving towards a divorce.
+If you and your spouse have been separated, this love triangle may have functioned well enough, but the arrangement will cause problems for you in a divorce.

-What do you need to tell your divorce attorney about regarding a spouse’s relationship?
+What do you need to tell your divorce attorney about a spouse’s relationship?

-Whatever you know about your spouse’s relationship with another person needs to be disclosed to your attorney no matter how embarrassing it may be.
+Whatever you know about your spouse’s relationship with another person needs to be disclosed to your attorney, no matter how embarrassing it may be.
 Don’t think that something isn’t relevant to your discussion.
 Let your attorney make that determination.
 How much money has your spouse spent on this person?
-Do you have bank account records and transactions to back up what you saying?
-If you have limited access to this sort of information you can request documents on these subjects in discovery.
+Do you have bank account records and transactions to back up what you are saying?
+If you have limited access to this information, you can request documents on these subjects in discovery.

 A judge may not be that harsh, but your spouse will

-Keep in mind that very few divorce cases in Texas actually go to trial.
+Keep in mind that very few divorce cases in Texas go to trial.
 This means that the judge in your case will likely never make any decisions regarding subject matter associated with your or your spouse’s dating activities during your marriage.
-When you attempt to settle your case outside of court you will be asking the person who was wronged by your actions to settle your case in a fair manner.
-I think you can tell that this will not be easy and your spouse will have little to no desire to work with you if you have wronged him or her by dating another person during your marriage.
+When you attempt to settle your case outside of court, you will be asking the person who was wronged by your actions to settle your case fairly.
+I think you can tell that this will not be easy, and your spouse will have little to no desire to work with you if you have wronged them by dating another person during your marriage.

 The bottom line is that the person you want to have a relationship with during your marriage will likely be just as available and interested after your divorce has concluded.
-Do not add fuel to the fire of your divorce by engaging with him or her while your case is pending.
+Do not add fuel to the fire of your divorce by engaging with them while your case is pending.
 Your life will be made immeasurably more complicated by doing so.